 6. LAIE FALLS

-This is the perfect hike for the adventurist and nature enthusiast.
+This is one of the most perfect Oahu hikes for the adventurist and nature enthusiast.

 The trail to Laie Falls is a rather long one, 7 miles to be exact.
 It would take about 4 hours to hike.